-Hard boiled eggs are our protein food today but the truth is we can’t afford anything else for this lesson.
-25 eggs in a large saucepan of water, boiled for 7 minutes, then plunged into a sink of cold water to keep the yolk yellow.
+Hard boiled eggs are our protein food today – the truth is we can’t afford anything else.
+I arrive early at school and boil 25 eggs in a huge saucepan of water for 7 minutes, then plunge them into a sink of cold water to keep the yolk yellow.

 ‘You can put this mixture back in the egg with a spoon, or if you are really skilled, use this piping bag and twirl it back into the egg like this.’

-As I demonstrate , Janice lets out a squeal.
-‘It looks like a yellow turd.
+Janice lets out a squeal.
+‘It looks like yellow poo.
 I’m glad I’m not eating that.’

-I decorate the twirl with a sprinkle of paprika, topped with a sprig of parsley.
+I decorate the twirl with a sprig of parsley.
 This is fiddled food at its most extreme.
 Good enough for any hostess trolley.

 Vegetable fiddling is next.
-Tomatoes are cut into lilies with pointed edges, and filled with cottage cheese – a new ingredient on our shop shelves – and salad cream.
+Tomatoes are cut into lilies with pointed edges, and filled with salad cream and cottage cheese – a new ingredient on our shop shelves.

 I cut the radishes into roses and slice spring onions to become tassels.
 This fussed over veg is dunked into freezing water to open up and lose its nutrients.
 We peel and slice the cucumber then scoop out the middle and mix with salad cream.